carthage-software/mago/docs/guide/list-files.md

 Sometimes it might be useful to get a list of all files that a given Mago command would scan given the current configuration.
-For example to use it to refine the current configuration, or to pass it to a different tool for some kind of processing For example to use it to refine the current configuration, or to pass it to a different tool for some kind of processing.
+For example to use it to refine the current configuration, or to pass it to a different tool for some kind of processing.
 This can be done using the list-files command.

 ## Usage